intel/ai-reference-models/benchmarks/image_recognition/tensorflow/mobilenet_v1/README.md

    $ cd models/benchmarks
    ```

-   MobileNet V1 can be run for either latency or throughput using the
+   MobileNet V1 can be run for either online or batch inference using the
    commands below.
 The `--data-location` should be the path to the
    ImageNet validation data from step 1, the `--checkpoint` arg should
    be the path to the checkpoint files from step 2, and the